snrnats/doc-centre/docfx_project/pro/reports/api.md

     <img src="../images/reports/api-requests-data.png"/>
 </a>

-The **API Requests by IntervalDate and CustomerName** chart's **Show Data** option displays the ATUs consumed by each of your businesses, broken down by date.
+The **API Requests Over Time by Company** chart's **Show Data** option displays the API requests made by each of your businesses, broken down by date.